cswanson310/mongo/src/mongo/db/query/README.md

 like MapReduceCommand or FindCmd.
 You can generally find these in src/mongo/db/commands/.

-The first round of parsing is to piece apart the command into it's components.
+The first round of parsing is to piece apart the command into its components.
 Notably, we don't yet try to understand the meaning of some of the more complex arguments which are more typically considered the "MongoDB Query Language" or MQL.
 For example, these are find's 'filter', 'projection', and 'sort' arguments, or the individual stages in the 'pipeline' argument to aggregate.

-In contrast, here we just take the incoming BSON object and piece it apart into a C++ struct with separate storage for each argument, keeping the MQL elements as mostly unexamined BSON for now.
-For example, going from one BSON object with {filter: {}, skip: 4, limit: 5} into a C++ object which stores those things as member variables.
-Here we prefer using an Interface Definition Language (IDL) tool to generate the parser and actually generate the C++ class itself.
+Instead, command-level parsing just takes the incoming BSON object and piece it apart into a C++ struct with separate storage for each argument, keeping the MQL elements as mostly unexamined BSON for now.
+For example, going from one BSON object with `{filter: {$or: [{size: 5}, {size: 6}]}, skip: 4, limit: 5}` into a C++ object which stores `filter`, `skip` and 'limit' as member variables.
+Note that `filter` is stored as a BSONObj - we don't yet know that it has a `$or` inside.
+For this process, we prefer using an Interface Definition Language (IDL) tool to generate the parser and actually generate the C++ class itself.

 ### The Interface Definition Language